nilsnark/aegir-drift-docs/docs/engine/phase-space-architecture.md

 ## Dimensions as Coordinate Charts

-The engine divides the universe into five primary **dimension types**:
+The engine divides the universe into six primary **dimension types**:

 1. **Interstellar**: Galactic-scale motion of star systems.
 2. **Interplanetary**: Motion within a star system (planets, asteroids, ships in transfer).
 3. **Orbit**: Near-body orbits around planets or stations.
 4. **Surface**: Planetary surfaces, landed ships, ground bases.
-5. **Interior**: Ship interiors, station modules, pocket dimensions.
+5. **Interior**: Ship interiors, station modules.
+6. **Pocket**: Exotic Fold spaces with unique time-dilation properties, serving as non-local interiors.

 Each dimension type corresponds to a different **coordinate chart** on the same underlying phase space.
 Charts differ in: